Table of Contents

 Business Valuation

 Business valuation covers DCF analysis, comparable company multiples, precedent transaction analysis, and asset-based approaches.
-A CFO involved in acquisitions, fundraising, or strategic reviews needs to construct, challenge, and communicate a valuation model with fluency, because the ability to test an external adviser’s assumptions is as important as the ability to commission them.
+A CFO involved in acquisitions, fundraising, or strategic reviews needs to construct, challenge, and communicate a valuation model with fluency, because the ability to test an external adviser's assumptions is as important as the ability to commission them.
+The Business Valuation Executive Course covers each of these methods through applied case studies.

 Corporate Governance